 Accommodation in Thekkady

 Try to opt for an experiential hotel in the area.
 Choosing a hotel that in the midst of a spice plantation amplifies the experience manifold.
-We stayed in Shalimar Spice Garden, which we discovered on Plush Escapes.
+We stayed in Shalimar Spice Garden.
 Shalimar Spice Garden is a rustic yet luxurious hideaway in Thekkady.
 The hotel is located in the middle of 30 acres of spice plantations.
 Rooms are well-equipped, spacious, and boast of huge balconies.
 The hotel boasts of a gorgeous pool area dotted with hammocks and swings.
 The in-house restaurant serves delectable food.
 We loved our stay at Shalimar Spice Garden and would recommend it wholeheartedly.

 Days 5-8: Explore Thekkady and Periyar National Park